 “Like Atul Gawande’s “Being Mortal,” Zitter’s book shows how knowing when to do nothing is as vital to being a good doctor as knowing when to do everything.” – The New York Times

 Jessica Zitter became a doctor because she wanted to be a hero.
 She elected to specialize in Pulmonary and Critical Care Medicine, intent on rescuing patients from the brink of death.

 Extreme Measures charts her two-decade journey through intensive care units across the country.
 Over that time, Dr. Zitter was dismayed to see how the dying are treated in our current medical culture, where mechanization and protocol override patient-centered care.
 The resulting moral distress led her to the burgeoning Palliative Care movement, which focuses on the overall well-being of the patient, rather than just the disease.
 And over time, she came to a new understanding of what heroism is really all about.

 Extreme Measures shares the stories of patients, families, and healthcare providers on the frontlines of this issue.
 It offers an insider’s perspective on a public health crisis that will touch us all.
 Bringing the reader into a world that most will only enter during crisis, the book offers guidance to help us navigate this rocky terrain, and live the best life we can right up until the last moments.

 A good death means different things to different people.
 In this video, Dr. Jessica Zitter shares one of the central themes of Extreme Measures: the four things patients can do to help themselves and their loved ones prepare for dying well.

 WANT A FREE CHAPTER FROM EXTREME MEASURES?

-Subscribe to my monthly newsletter and I’ll send you the first chapter of Extreme Measures for free.
+Subscribe to my newsletter and I’ll send you the first chapter of Extreme Measures for free.
 In these emails, I share stories, resources, and opportunities to participate in the growing movement to transform end-of-life care in America.